Art + Critique

 CRITICAL & CONTEXTUAL STUDIES IN ART PRACTICE: ONLINE COURSE

-The curriculum fosters experimentation and collaborative study in a community of peers and provides a supportive environment for participants to explore their practice and raise awareness of the issues and stakes.
-Participants will extend and develop their ability to discuss, write about and judge contemporary art, as well as their ability to reflect on and contextualise their own practice.
+The curriculum fosters experimentation and collaborative study in a community of peers.
+It provides a supportive environment where participants will extend their knowledge of critical theories and discourses, develop their ability to discuss, write about and judge contemporary art, and contextualise their own practice.

-The lecture/seminar series provides an overview of key concepts and historical transformations that underpin the production and reception of contemporary art.
-The lectures demystify the art world and provide multiple entry points into critical theory from the Frankfurt School to the present.
-They foreground influential discourses, debates and controversies on the critical role of art practice, the tensions between artistic autonomy and political art, the dichotomy between art and life, interrelationships between identity and materiality, and the potentials and complicities of socially engaged practice.
+The Critical Studies component offers a solid foundation in essential histories and discourses of contemporary art.
+The lectures map the key concepts and historical transformations that underpin the production and reception of contemporary art, providing a supportive environment to articulate ideas on the production, exhibition and interpretation of art.
+The lectures demystify the art world and provide multiple entry points into critical theory, from the Frankfurt School to the present.
+They foreground influential discourses and debates on the role of art in society, including the dichotomy between art and life, tensions between artistic autonomy and political art, interrelationships between identity and materiality, and the potentials and complicities of socially engaged practice.

 Course aims, outcomes & learning objectives